spatelsuy/Audio_To_Text_Conversion/README.md

 Run the installer.
 Make sure to **check the box that says "Add Python to PATH"** before clicking **Install Now**.

-On **Command Prompt** run following command.
+On **Command Prompt** run the following command.
 You should see the Python version.:
 ```cmd
 python --version
 ```